 The results of the combined experiments we present here indicate that not only do relatively extreme temperatures affect viable seed production and morphological traits but, the responses to heat differ between plants from northern and southern populations in both moderate and extreme temperature conditions.
 As in other studies (Muller et al. 2016, Fahad et al. 2017), we found that exposure to higher temperatures during plant and floral growth led to negative effects on traits tied to successful reproduction.
 In experiment one, where plants were exposed to moderate heat (32 °C) and control conditions (25 °C) during floral development, there was a significant treatment effect on 7 of the 8 characteristics we measured (Table 1, Figure 3) including floral morphology measurements, pollen size and ovule fate (viable, aborted, unfertilized).
 Regardless of where they were from, flowers were smaller and the number of viable seeds decreased in hot conditions.

 Several other studies have found that heat affects the floral structures in other taxa, but not necessarily in the same way (Lyrene 1994).
 Muller et al. (2016) found anther deformations when tomato flowers developed in mild heat (32°C/26°C ).
 Charles and Harris (1972) found that as temperatures increased the distance between the antheridial cone and the stigma (herkogamy) in tomatoes decreased (longer pistil or shorter stamen).
-We didn’t specifically look at herkogamy, but different style lengths could have implications for pollen competition (Ramesha et al. 2011) and the position of anthers relative to the stigma could affect the receipt of outcross versus self pollen from pollinators.
+We didn’t specifically look at herkogamy, but the differing style lengths we observed could have implications for pollen competition (Ramesha et al. 2011) and the position of anthers relative to the stigma could affect the receipt of outcross versus self pollen from pollinators.
 We did find that the correlation between the length of male and female reproductive structures breaks down in heat (Figure 5) suggesting that the fundamental proportions of floral structures are disrupted.
-The change to position of integral reproductive structures in heat could affect rates of self-pollination and inbreeding for Solanum carolinense.
+Further investigations would be useful to determine if observed changes to positions of integral reproductive structures in heat affect rates of self-pollination and inbreeding in Solanum carolinense.

 The effect of heat on viable seed production and pollen size in our study represent important responses to temperature stress that could have fitness consequences.
 Pollen diameter dropped significantly in Experiment 1, when flowers developed in hotter conditions (Figure 3).
 McCallum and Chang (2016) found evidence of pollen size influencing siring success; larger pollen grains were more competitive (sired more seeds) than smaller pollen grains in common morning glory.
 Our result of reduced viable seed counts in fruits developed in moderate heat has mixed support in the literature for a close relative, tomatoes.
 Xu et al. (2017) found that heat had little influence on seed number compared to other reproductive traits, but Din et al. (2015) found that seed set was reduced in heat, especially in more temperature sensitive accessions.
 They attributed this difference to heat reducing pollen viability, or pollen tube growth in the style.
 In sum, these results suggest that the stress of warmer temperatures during floral development can have important negative effects with potential evolutionary consequences.